 CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 Mele Kalikimaka!
-If you ever plan a Christmas in Hawaii, you will want to make sure you do something from our list of the top 30 things to do while you’re getting sunburnt when everyone else is freezing.
+If you ever plan a Christmas in Hawaii, you will want to make sure you do something from the Oahu Photography Tours list of the top 30 things to do while you’re getting sunburnt when everyone else is freezing.

 The winter can be the most fantastic time here on the island.
 You can watch the giant waves on the North Shore of Oahu, or you can make snow angels on top Mauna Kea on the Big Island.
 No matter what you do, you know everyone back home will be super jealous of your Christmas Vacation in Hawaii.
 It’s ok to rub it in on social media.
 Of course, you shouldn’t forget to bring back some gifts for everyone … 🙂